-We provide a consistent measurement standard across all major forms of digital media, making it easier for advertiser and supply-side customers to benchmark performance across all of their digital ads and to optimize their digital strategies in real time.
+We provide a consistent, cross-platform measurement standard across all major forms of digital media, making it easier for advertiser and supply-side customers to benchmark performance across all of their digital ads and to optimize their digital strategies in real time.
 Our coverage spans over 40 key geographies where our customers are located and includes:

-- all primary types of purchasing channels, including direct, programmatic, social and CTV; - · all key media formats, including display and video; and - all major devices, including mobile in-app, mobile web and desktop.
+- all primary media buying platforms, including direct and programmatic; - all significant digital media channels, including social, video, mobile in-app and CTV; - · all key media formats, including display and video; and - · all major devices, including mobile, desktop and connected televisions.

-We also maintain an expansive set of direct integrations across the entire digital advertising ecosystem in order to provide our customers full coverage across all key channels, formats and devices.
+We also maintain an expansive set of direct integrations across the entire digital advertising ecosystem in order to deliver our metrics to the platforms where our customers buy ads.
 Our partner integrations include leading programmatic platforms, such as The Trade Desk, Google Display & Video 360, Amazon Advertising and Verizon Media.
 Through these integrations, our customers utilize our solutions to better evaluate and optimize inventory purchase decisions.
-We also have direct integrations with key social platforms, including Facebook, YouTube, Twitter, Pinterest and Snap, which allow us to deliver more robust social campaign data analytics to our advertiser customers.
+We also have direct integrations with key social platforms, including Facebook, YouTube, Twitter, Pinterest and Snap, as well as leading CTV platforms, including Amazon and Roku, which allow us to deliver more robust social campaign and CTV data analytics to our advertiser customers.
 Together, we work seamlessly to empower our partners by providing advertisers clarity and confidence in their digital investments across all key platforms.